Skip to Content

 Carbon Dioxide as a Humane Option

-While no perfect solution exists, proper CO2 administration offers a more predictable and manageable process for reptile welfare.
+While it’s not a perfect solution, proper CO2 administration offers a more manageable process for a peaceful end.

 Behavioral Responses to CO2 Exposure